Kathy Mills: Early life

 Kathleen Mary McGinness, (Note: NLA interview summary currently (30 April 2022) says "Kathleen Irene McGinness", but she says "Kathleen Mary McGinness" clearly in the recording.
 I have reported this to NLA.
 (Laterthanyouthink)) later commonly known as Kathy Mills and also known as Mooradoop, was born on 6 April 1936 in Katherine in the Northern Territory of Australia.

-Her paternal grandparents were Stephen McGinness, an Irish seaman from Dublin (about whom she wrote a poem), and prominent elder Lucy McGinness, aka Alngindabu, whose children included several leaders and activists.
-Their son John Francis "Jack" McGinness (aka Kingulawuy), activist and the Northern Territory's and Australia's first elected Aboriginal union leader in 1955, holding the position of NAWU president over three stints until 1963, was Kathy's father.
+Her paternal grandparents were Stephen McGinness, an Irish seaman from Dublin (about whom she wrote a poem), and prominent elder Lucy McGinness, Alngindabu, whose children included several leaders and activists.
+Their son John Francis "Jack" McGinness (a.k.a.
+Kingulawuy), activist and the Northern Territory's and Australia's first elected Aboriginal union leader in 1955, holding the position of NAWU president over three stints until 1963, was Kathy's father.

 Her mother was Kingarli (died 1954), later called Polly Wakelin, a Gurindji woman who was removed from Wave Hill Station to Kahlin Compound, making her one of the Stolen Generation.
 However she did not transmit bitterness about her life, but rather passed on her Aboriginal culture.

 Kathy Mills was a Kungarakung (paternal grandmother's link) and Gurindji (mother's line) woman.